-If your property is going to be left empty for an extended period of time then you should consider a specialist policy.
-If you want to protect your property and in some cases your possessions whilst still having the flexibility to leave your property empty, we are confident we can quote for you.
+If your property is going to be left empty for some time then you should consider a specialist policy.
+If you want to protect your property and possessions whilst leaving it empty, we’re confident we can quote for you.

 Pay only for the time you need & no cancellation or hidden fees!

-If you want to speak to us at any time during your quote, just hit the LiveChat option bottom right and you’ll be connected with an insurance expert to guide you through.
+If you want to speak to us at any time during your quote, just hit the LiveChat option bottom right.
+You’ll then be connected with an insurance expert to guide you through.

 - Buildings cover up to £1.5million